awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 2: Create Amazon EC2 Windows Instances and Install the AWS CodeDeploy Agent<a name="S3-create-instances"></a>

 In this step, you create the Windows Server Amazon EC2 instances to which you will deploy a sample application\.
 As part of this process, you install the AWS CodeDeploy agent on the instances\.
 The AWS CodeDeploy agent is a software package that enables an instance to be used in AWS CodeDeploy deployments\.

+**Note**
+This tutorial provides sample steps for creating Amazon EC2 Windows instances\.
+For sample steps to create Amazon EC2 Linux instances, see Step 3: Create an Amazon EC2 Linux Instance and Install the AWS CodeDeploy Agent in [Tutorial: Create a Simple Pipeline \(AWS CodeCommit Repository\)](tutorials-simple-codecommit.md)\.

 **To launch instances**